Thanks for subscribing!

 When you find item categories with a high demand from customers but a low supply of sellers you end up with a great opportunity to make a lot of profit.

-On eBay, ice-creams aren’t likely to be a profitable niche...they’d melt in the post!
+So, what are the most profitable items to sell on ebay?
+Well, ice-creams aren’t likely to be a profitable niche...they’d melt in the post!
 But you might find there’s profit in anything from computer cables to weedkiller.

 So let me show you our process to find profitable niches.